Sandeshh16/Amazon-Prime-TV-Shows-and-Movies-EDA/README.md

     -   Null values in `imdb_score`, `tmdb_popularity`, and `tmdb_score` were replaced with their respective means.
 3.  **Handling Duplicates:** Duplicate rows identified and removed from the dataset.

+## Data Visualization

+The project utilizes various visualization techniques to gain insights from the data:

+- **Univariate Analysis:** Box plots, histograms, and bar plots were used to explore individual variables like `imdb_score`, `runtime`, `release_year`, and `genres`.
+- **Bivariate Analysis:** Scatter plots and line plots were used to examine relationships between variables like `imdb_votes` and `imdb_score`, and trends over time.
+- **Multivariate Analysis:** Pair plots and heatmaps were used to visualize relationships between multiple variables.

+## Conclusion

+This EDA has provided valuable insights into the Amazon Prime Video dataset, revealing patterns and trends in content, user preferences, and platform strategies.
+The findings can be used by content creators, platform strategists, and viewers to make informed decisions and understand the dynamics of the streaming landscape.